Corporate Governance

 Risk assessment is our first step in the risk management process.
 In risk management, the KONOIKE Group focuses on analysis and evaluation to determine the current status of risks.

 These efforts are an important process in risk management, aiming to collect basic data for decision-making, such as the exploration and prioritization of countermeasures.
 Risk assessments are conducted by the Risk Management Subcommittee under the supervision of the Sustainability Committee.
-For priority countermeasure risks identified in the risk assessment, we appoint a division responsible for leading specific countermeasure implementation and improvements.
+For priority countermeasure risks identified in the risk assessment, we determine the departments with jurisdiction over leading specific countermeasure implementation and improvements.

-The Risk Management Subcommittee is responsible for monitoring the status of initiatives in these divisions.スキルマトリックス
+The Risk Management Subcommittee is responsible for monitoring the status of initiatives in these departments.
+Risk Assessment

 Evaluation in Risk Assessment